 Professional Affiliations ~ Flora had many professional accolades, some of which were being a member of the New Jersey Education Association, the National Education Association, Atlantic County Chapter of Political Congress of Black Women, the National Council of Negro Women, Inc., the National Association of Negro Business & Professional Women’s Club, Inc., The National Sorority of Phi Delta Kappa, Inc., Delta Delta Chapter, Atlantic City & Jacksonville Florida Alumni Chapter of Delta Sigma Theta Sorority and a member of the Florida Association of Retired Teachers.
 Flora was a national member of The Smithsonian Association and a member of The New Jersey Association for Supervision and Curriculum Development; she also served on numerous other committees.

 Celebration of Life of Deacon Flora Lee McClendon-Parker will be Friday, November 29, 2019 at 11:00 AM at Bethel Baptist Institutional Church, 215 Bethel Baptist Street, Bishop Rudolph W. McKissick, Jr., Lead Pastor; Bishop Rudolph W. McKissick, Sr., Pastor Emeritus.
 Family will receive friends Wednesday at The Soutel Chapel from 5 – 7 PM.
 Because of the love of her family arrangements entrusted to J. E. Fralin & Sons Funeral & Cremation Service, 904.924.9400

-To send flowers to Deacon Flora Lee McClendon-Parker's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Deacon Flora Lee McClendon-Parker, please visit our floral store.